-With the new increase, a principal residence is exempt from seizure if the debtor’s equity in the home is not more than $10,000.
+In Ontario, your principal residence is exempt from seizure if the equity in it is not more than $10,000.
 So, for example, if you have a house worth $500,000 and your mortgage is $495,000, your home is exempt from seizure because your equity is less than $10,000.
-You can keep your home without needing to buy back any equity from the trustee, pending that your mortgage is in good standing and you continue to pay it on time.

-In Ontario there is an exemption for a motor vehicle in the amount of $6,600.00.
-This means that if the value of your car is less than $6,600.00, then you can keep your car at no cost and still file for bankruptcy.
+In Ontario, there is a bankruptcy exemption for a motor vehicle to the value of $6,600.
+This means that if the value of your car is less than $6,600, then it will not be seized as part of your bankruptcy proceedings.

-If your car is financed or leased, then you can still keep your car during a bankruptcy as long as you are current on your payments and maintain your payments going forward.
-The financing company cannot legally cancel your contract solely based on the fact that you have filed for bankruptcy.
-Therefore, as long as you keep paying your car payments you should be fine.
+If your car is financed or leased, then you can still keep your car during bankruptcy as long as you keep paying your car payments.

-Let’s break down a few possible scenarios to see if it may be in your best interest to give up a home, condo, or vehicle in bankruptcy.
+Let’s use a few hypothetical scenarios to see where it may be possible to keep a home, condo, or vehicle during bankruptcy:

 Scenario 1: Your home has $25,000 of equity in it and a mortgage of $300,000.
 Your car is leased through Honda Finance Canada.

-Scenario 3: Your primary residence is fully mortgaged and you have $0 of equity in the home.
+Scenario 2: Your primary residence is fully mortgaged and you have $0 of equity in the home.
 Your car is leased from Kia and you have $0 of equity in it.
-You own a small condo in cottage country worth $100,000 and have no mortgage on that property.
+You own a small condo in Cottage Country worth $100,000 and have no mortgage on that property.

-Possible outcome: Your primary residence is exempt as you have less than $10,000 of equity, however your investment property in cottage country is not exempt.
-As it is not your primary residence, there is no exemption limit, and you will have to buy back the entire $100,000 of equity from the Trustee, or let the Trustee sell the property for the benefit of the creditors.
+Possible outcome: Your primary residence is exempt as you have less than $10,000 of equity, but your condo isn’t because it is not your primary residence.
+Therefore, you will either have to buy back the entire $100,000 of equity from the Trustee or let them sell the property for the benefit of the creditors.

-Your vehicle is exempt as you have less than $6,600 of equity.
+Your vehicle is exempt as it has less than $6,600 of equity.

-For more information on how we can help you understand your options, please contact our licensed insolvency trustees.
+At Harris & Partners, we’ve been successfully helping people to navigate the complexities of bankruptcy for over forty years.
+For more information on how we can help you understand your bankruptcy options, please contact our Licensed Insolvency Trustees.